 On January 22, 2013 the President approved FGCU Policy 3.037 regarding Criminal Background Checks for employees.
 Current employees who have received a verified level 2 criminal background check by FGCU University Police Department (UPD), on or after July 1, 2012 are considered in compliance with the current policy.

-Fingerprinting is conducted in UPD at the Campus Support Complex, Tuesday – Friday from 9-11 a.m. and 2-4 p.m.
+Fingerprinting is conducted in UPD at the Campus Support Complex (By appointment only).
 For more information, click here to review the Fingerprinting page on the University Police Department's website.

 ALL OPS New Hires (except Adjuncts) are required to present the New Hire Background Check Verification Form when attending an OPS Sign-On Session (it does not need to be presented at UPD for fingerprinting).
 The form should be completed by the New Hire's Supervisor or other appropriate department contact and sent with them to the session.
 The New Hire will not be allowed to participate in the session without this form, they will be sent back to the hiring department to obtain it.

-If a Candiate is not printed while on campus and they live out of the local area and/or out of the state, your recruitment specialist will discuss the "Out-of-Area" fingerprinting process with you once you have extended a verbal offer.
+If the Candidate lives out of the local area and/or out of the state, your recruitment specialist will discuss the "Out-of-Area" fingerprinting process with you once you have extended a verbal offer.

 As a condition of all offers of employment, candidates for hire must complete a Level 2 background check in accordance with the Criminal Background Check Policy.
 Candidates are first extended a "Conditional Offer of Employment" in which they are asked to not give notice, quit a present job, or relocate to the local area until they have been notified of successful completion, review, and approval of their background check results by Human Resources.

-Upon meeting this requirement, candidates will be given notification of a start date by the University in an official offer letter.
+Upon meeting this requirement, candidates will receive an official offer letter.

 For questions concerning the policy, please contact: